camiyuka/curso_apache_beam_gcp/README.md

-# Engenharia de Dados com Google Dataflow e Apache Beam na GCP
+# Data Engineering with Dataflow nd Apache Beam on Google Cloud Platform
-Esse repositório aborda os conteúdos do curso da Udemy na área de Engenharia de dados com Apache Beam na Google Cloud Platform .
+This repository covers the contents of the Udemy course in the area of Data Engineering with Apache Beam on the Google Cloud Platform.